 Use a credit card instead.
 It typically has a limit on how much you can spend.
 Moreover, credit card companies often monitor fraudulent activities.
 Better yet, use middle-man services like Paypal.
 You can use your credit card and debit card through it.
 You are protected by Paypal’s layer of security.
 Additionally, you don’t have to share your bank information.

 You can also use virtual credit cards or e-prepaid cards.
 Most banks offer cards exclusive for online shopping.
 The shopping card makes it easy to monitor your expenses and protects your bank information.
 You can also use virtual prepaid cards such as OKPay, MoneyPolo, and EcoPayz.

 Tip 7 – Be Wary of Social Media Deals

 Social media is often an effective marketing campaign for both big and small retailers.
-There are deals which are exclusively available through social media accounts.
+There are deals that are exclusively available through social media accounts.
 You often see contests, coupons, and other shopping deals on social media.
-One such popular scam is the "just pay shipping."
-Sellers may offer "free" items, and you only have to pay for shipping.
-Next thing you should know that this deal is overpriced for a low-quality product.
-Just like the tips above, check the retailers' actual website if such deals exist.
+One such popular scam is the “just pay shipping.”
+Sellers may offer “free” items, and you only have to pay for shipping.
+Next thing you should know is that this deal is overpriced for a low-quality product.
+Just like the tips above, check the retailers’ actual websites if such deals exist.

 Tip 8 – Create a Unique Password